Emailing your pitch to a reporter? Make sure you follow these simple rules of etiquette:

 The reporter emailed you back?
 Great!
 Now what?

 Did she ask you a question?
 Does she want an interview?
 Do whatever the reporter requested immediately.
-She was kind enough to take notice, so don't make
+She was kind enough to take notice, so don’t make her wait.

 Can you think of any other rules of email pitch etiquette?